The Pacific Northwest Golf Association (PNGA) has announced the 2019 Players of the Year for the region.

 Men’s Mid-Amateur Player of the Year:

-Hatley was named the Men’s Mid-Amateur Player of the Year for the fourth consecutive year.
-He won the 2018 Men’s Mid-Amateur for both the PNGA and WSGA, and was a quarterfinalist in the PNGA Men’s Amateur, competing against college players.
-Hatley finished third in the Washington State Amateur, tied for sixth in the Mexican Amateur, and qualified for the U.S. Mid-Amateur.
-He also tied for 15th in the Northwest Open, competing against the region’s PGA professionals.
-Hatley was also selected as the 2018 WSGA Men’s Mid-Amateur Player of the Year.
+Hatley was named the Men’s Mid-Amateur Player of the Year for the fifth consecutive year.
+He won the Oregon Open, tied for sixth in the Northwest Open, and tied for 15th in the Rosauers Invitational, all competing against the region’s PGA club professionals.
+Hatley won the Washington Amateur, and finished fifth in the Mexican Amateur.

 Women’s Mid-Amateur Player of the Year: